MarvinLvn/voice-type-classifier/docs/evaluations.md

 For knowing what are LENA performances on this class, you can refer to [[1]](https://www.researchgate.net/publication/334855802_A_thorough_evaluation_of_the_Language_Environment_Analysis_LENATM_system).
 One choice could be to completely discard this class as our model doesn't predict electronical noises.
-Or, and since our held-out set has been annotated for this class, we coud have a look at the distribution of predictions for electronical noises to answer the following question : are electronical noises classified as speech ?
+Or, and since our held-out set has been annotated for this class, we coud have a look at the distribution of predictions for electronical noises to answer to get to know if electronical noises are classified as speech by our model.

 In ***Tab 3.*** and ***Tab 4.***, we chose the optimal mapping for LENA.
 We also decided to keep human-made labels untouched.
 That means that we do not consider any **OVL** class, but overlapping moments are considered in the evaluation.
 If a given frame has been annotated as belonging to both **KCHI** and **FEM**, the model is also gonna be expected to return these 2 classes.
+In other words, all the classes are evaluated separately as binary classification problems : KCHI vs non-KCHI, KCHI including key-child vocalizations overlapping with anything else.
 We are aware that this choice potentially advantages our model over LENA.
 But we think that by doing so, we penalize LENA's design that is less informative than our model in case of overlapping speech.
 However, in all fairness, we explore alternative choices in the section showing the confusion matrices.